 The sponsoring organization must submit the following information to K-State Global Campus prior to the event:

 - curriculum vitas (bios) for all presenters

-In addition to content review, a program coordinator confirms that the location of the event, if contact hours are offered in conjunction with a conference, is ADA compliant.
+In addition to content review, confirmation that the location of the event, if contact hours are offered in conjunction with an in-person program, is ADA compliant is required.
 The schedule of events is reviewed to calculate the appropriate number of contact hours.
 K-State continuing education hours are awarded for instructional content only.
-Instructional hours do not include time involved in coffee breaks, meals, social activities, or business and committee meetings.
+Instructional hours do not include time involved in coffee breaks, meals, social or promotional activities, or business and committee meetings.

 Awarding credit for continuing education activities varies from state to state.
 It is the responsibility of each professional to verify with their state accrediting agency to see if K-State continuing education hours are accepted.

-If your organization/association is not affiliated with Kansas State University and your event is not being coordinated by Kansas State University, there is a charge for the review of the program.
-If your program is approved for K-State continuing education hours, there is an administrative fee for setting up the continuing education database and a $20 per person fee for issuing the certificate of continuing education and maintaining the record of continuing education within the university database.
+Yes.
+If your organization/association is not affiliated with Kansas State University and/or your program is not being coordinated by Kansas State University Global Campus, there may be a charge for reviewing the program application to offer continuing education hours.
+The fee varies based on the complexity of the program.
+If your program is approved for K-State continuing education hours, there is an administrative fee for setting up the continuing education database and a per person fee for issuing the certificate of continuing education and maintaining the record of continuing education within the university database.

-How do I begin the process to offer K-State continuing education hours for my program/event?
+How do I begin the process to offer K-State continuing education hours for my program?

 Contact Debbie Hagenmaier, K-State Global Campus Program Development and Management.